SuperOfficeDocs/superoffice-docs/docs/en/document/templates/admin/link-template.md

     > [!TIP]
     > You can create new options in addition to the predefined ones by adding them to the **Follow-up - Intention** list in Settings and maintenance.

-5. Onsite: Check the **Publish** option if you want it to be possible to specify, in the Document screen, that the document template in question should be made available to external users.
+5. Onsite: Check the **Publish** option if you want it to be possible to specify, in the Document dialog, that the document template in question should be made available to external users.

 6. Onsite: Check the **Save to database** option to specify that documents that you create using this template are saved in the document database.
 If you checked this option, the document is displayed on the **Activities** section tab.
 If not, the document is not displayed in SuperOffice after you created it and you cannot access it from the program.